 This technique mostly benefits those students who have some prior knowledge about the topic/subject.

 If you don’t question yourself, learning is not complete.
 What new information you have learned from this?
-Is it relatable to some things you already know?
+Is it relatable to some knowledge you already have?
 How precisely you can use this thing in solving problems?
 All these are important questions to review.

 This technique improves memory, comprehension and problem solving—an impressive range of outcomes.

 What is Interleaved practice in learning?
-It’s a bit different from block practice (where students finish one topic or type of problem before moving on to the next).
+It’s a bit different from block practice (where students finish one topic or type of problems, before moving on to the next).

 Suppose a teacher is explaining problems related to a topic, after some days, when a new topic/new kind of problem is introduced, it is mixed in with examples of earlier topics.
 This method is more time consuming than the blocking practice but is effective when type of problems are similar.